The Best Dallas-Fort Worth Specialty Coffee Roasters 2024

 In its first two years, Tweed’s roasting facility changed locations a few times before finally settling down in a large warehouse in Dallas’ Design District.

 Tweed sells their coffee online, or through a number of wholesale partners in Dallas, as well as further afield.
-Tweed coffee is also served in a number of Dallas restaurants and cafes, including Oak Loan Coffee, Gemma, and Henry’s own Houndstooth cafes.
+Several Dallas restaurants and cafes, including Oak Loan Coffee, Gemma, and Henry’s own Houndstooth cafes, serve Tweed coffee.

 Ascension

 Ascension Coffee is a cafe chain and coffee roasters based out of Dallas.
-Ascension was founded by Russell Hayward (originally from Sydney, Australia) in 2012.
+It was founded by Russell Hayward (originally from Sydney, Australia) in 2012.

 Before founding Ascension, Hayward has had careers in advertising, design, and music, after which he spent ten years developing and managing bars, restaurants, and clubs.

 Today Ascension runs several branches in Dallas and elsewhere in Texas, and they also operate their own roastery.
-Ascension is dedicated not only to trade fairly and directly with their farmers, but also to promote development in their communities.
+Ascension is dedicated to trading fairly and directly with their farmers while also promoting development in their communities.

 For this end they support a number of education, medical, and infrastructure development programs, thus giving back to their coffee producers.